Algorithms Making Music

 I took some piano lessons for a year or two when I was 6-7, but unfortunately, I barely remember anything besides the most basic things.
 In the interest of improving my musical knowledge, I bought several books about music, synthesizers and sound synthesis.
 Over the course of a year, by reading a little bit every day on the bus and the subway, and whenever I ended up in a waiting room, I was able to read the following books:

 Learning about synthesizers and sound synthesis was interesting as it gave me some understanding of how to create sounds and give them different textures.
-I ended up acquiring a microKORG synthesizer and installing synthesis software so I could play with this first-hand.
+I ended up acquiring a microKORG synthesizer and installing the LMMS DAW so I could play with this first-hand.
 Music theory is more directly related to the question of how to build music.
 People have been studying what makes music music for centuries.
-Music theory books don’t provide a magic recipe for songmaking, but they do provide some hints as to what kinds of pitches and musical structures tend to work well together.
+Music theory books don't provide a magic recipe for songmaking, but they do provide some hints as to what kinds of pitches and musical structures tend to work well together.

 I thought it would be interesting to attempt building software that can compose music on its own.
 If it was possible to infuse enough musical knowledge in a piece of software, it ought to be possible to get something that sounds musical out of it.
 There are obviously issues when it comes to making software be "creative", but I still found the concept was interesting.
 What if you could at least use software to assist you in musical creation?
 Can't think of a melody for your song?
 Generate random melodies and sample them.
 Use them as a starting point and modify them until you get something you like.
 This is computer-assisted musical composition.

-A year ago, Dimitry Zolotaryov and I created a web application called EvoTune for a Google Hackathon event.
+A year ago, Dimitry Zolotaryov and I created a web application called EvoTune for a Google hackathon event.
 The idea was simple: create software that can generate random drum loops using samples and a pattern sequencer.
 The software has elementary concepts about the structure of drum loops, but it relies on users voting for the best sounding patterns, which are then mated in a genetic algorithm sort of way.
 We found that EvoTune worked quite well in practice and produced usable drum loops.

 I decided to embark on something a little more ambitious and try to create melodies using pitched instruments instead of drum samples.
 For the past few weeks, I've been building code for a virtual synthesizer and sequencer.
 I also wrote some code to generate chords and musical scales.
 I have a simple virtual analog synthesizer going that can be used to synthesize piano-like sounds.
 Below are some samples of my early experiments with procedural melody generation: